TheRichDiamond/CityParkingApp1.0/README.md

 - Report the location as "taken" or "available" to help other Parkr users.
 - Earn points and badges for your contributions, and unlock exclusive rewards.

-## Feedback

-We would love to hear from you.
-If you have any questions, suggestions, or issues, please contact us at parkr@gmail.com or visit our website at www.parkr.com.